aren-01/Customer-Management-Cloud-Application/README.md

 The healthcare company stores customer information in an Aurora Global Database.
 A sample database named
 \"[db_health.sql](https://github.com/aren-01/Customer-Management-Cloud-Application/blob/main/db/db_health.sql)"
 is in the database folder.
-A PHP admin panel application, deployed and containerized with Docker on the local machine, retrieves data from the database and edits it.
+A JS admin panel application, deployed and containerized with Docker on the local machine, retrieves data from the database and edits it.
 As per the requirements of this scenario, for availability and low latency, there are two regions, and these regions